 The advanced advertising capabilities offered up by social media have made it easier than ever before to target members of specific communities online – including ahead of elections and referenda.

-“It’s crucial that [social] networks have adequate privacy controls to ensure that user data is never compromised or unintentionally revealed,” said Carlos Gutierrez, at LGBT Tech, a coalition group based in Virginia.
+“It’s crucial that [social] networks have adequate privacy controls to ensure that user data is never compromised or unintentionally revealed,” said Carlos Gutierrez, from LGBT Tech, a coalition group based in Virginia.

-“Facebook was very active taking down photos of people breastfeeding,” and “more successful in that than taking down hate speech,” she added, laying responsibility squarely at the social media giant’s feet.
+“Facebook was very active taking down photos of people breastfeeding” and “more successful in that than taking down hate speech,” she added, laying responsibility squarely at the door of the social media giant.

 * This article was amended on 7 August to more precisely describe YouTube’s policies.